martinjonsson01/gfx/README.md

 - [ ] Mip-maps and texture filtering
 - [ ] Enable shader debugging using debug symbols and Renderdoc
 - [ ] Allow creation of objects during simulation loop
+- [ ] Allow interaction between client UI and simulation context (requires some form of synchronization, a command buffer?)

 ## Architecture